Kalpan13/English-To-ASL/Readme.md

 3. Use Record Audio button to speak.
 Try to speak slowly and clearly.
 Speech Recognition API fails to recognise words in some scenarios.

-4. The video containing ASL gestures will be rendered after the wait of a few seconds.
+4. The video containing ASL gestures will be rendered after a few seconds.